 Now if the multinational corporations are generating worldwide disaster, why are they permitted to do so?
 The trouble is that there is nothing really new about multinational corporations.
 They aim at maximizing profit, and that has been the aim of economic enterprise since the mercantile, the industrial, the financial revolutions ever more fully and thoroughly took charge of our affairs.
 The alternative to making a profit is bankruptcy.
-The alternative to maximizing profit is inefficiency.
-All that the multinational corporation does is maximize profit not in some town or city, not in some region or country, but on the global scale.
+The alternative to maximizing profit is inefficiency - and inefficiency means, of course, that you're not maximizing profit.
+All that the multinational corporation does is maximize profit not in some town or city, not in some region or country, but on a global scale.
 It buys labor and materials in the countries where they are cheapest.
-Its credit is unimpeachable and so it can secure all the money it wants from whatever banks or money markets are in a position to create it.
+Its credit is unimpeachable, and so it can secure all the money it wants from whatever banks or money markets are in a position to create it - usually, the banks and money markets in the countries that they are exploiting; they don't bring money in from other countries; they borrow it in the countries where they operate.
 Its marketing facilities are a global network and to compete one would have first to build up a global network of one's own.
 The multinational corporation is a going concern.
 It is ever growing and expanding.
-It is built on the very principles that slowly but surely have been moulding our technology and our economics, our society and our culture, our ideals and our practice for centuries.
-It remains that the long accepted principles are inadequate.
+It is built on the very principles that slowly but surely have been molding our technology and our economics, our society and our culture, our ideals and our practice for centuries.
+It remains that the long-accepted principles are inadequate.
 They suffer from radical oversights.
 Their rigorous application on a global scale, according to Barnet and Müller, heads us for disaster.
-But as the authors also confess: "The new system needed for our collective survival does not exist."6 When survival requires a system that does not exist, then the need for creating is manifest.
+But as the authors also confess: 'The new system needed for our collective survival does not exist.'
+When survival requires a system that does not exist, then the need for creating is manifest.
+It becomes still more manifest when you try to figure out what the system would be.

 While it can take a series of disasters to convince people of the need for creating, still the long, hard, uphill climb is the creative process itself.
 In retrospect this process may appear as a grand strategy that unfolds in an orderly and cumulative series of steps.
 But any retrospect has the advantage of knowing the answers.
 The creative task is to find the answers.
-It is a matter of insight, not of one insight but of many, not of isolated insights but of insights that coalesce, that complement and correct one another, that influence policies and programs, that reveal their short-comings in their concrete results, that give rise to further correcting insights, corrected policies, corrected programs, that gradually accumulate into the all-round, balanced, smoothly functioning system that from the start was needed but at the start was not yet known.
+It is a matter of insight, not of one insight but of many, not of isolated insights but of insights that coalesce, that complement and correct one another, that influence policies and programs, that reveal their shortcomings in their concrete results, that give rise to further correcting insights, corrected policies, corrected programs, that gradually accumulate into the all-round, balanced, smoothly functioning system that from the start was needed but at the start was not yet known.